It was a really dark time for the Rebellion.

 - In Knights of the Old Republic, the Wookiee homes are faithful to Holiday Special, albeit Darker and Edgier.

-- Cantina Owner: Bea Arthur, in what is generally considered one of the few remotely redeeming live-action scene of the entire two-hour monstrosity.
+- Cantina Owner: Bea Arthur, in what is generally considered one of the few remotely redeeming live-action scenes of the entire two-hour monstrosity.

-- Christmas Special: Technically a Christmas special, though the word "Christmas" is not used in the title and the show focuses around a fictional holiday instead.
-For that record, it aired before Thanksgiving.
+- Christmas Special: Technically considered a Christmas special, though the word "Christmas" isn't used in the title and the show focuses around a fictional holiday instead.
+It actually aired before Thanksgiving.

 - Crossdresser: Harvey Korman.